aphiria/aphiria/README.md

 <h1 id="basic-usage">Basic Usage</h1>

-Out of the box, this library provides a fluent syntax to help you build your routes with ease.
+Out of the box, this library provides a fluent syntax to help you build your routes.
 Let's look at a working example.

 First, let's import the namespaces and define our routes: